Lucia-Y/cse15l-lab-reports/lab-report-2-week-4.md

 <img width="593" alt="Screen Shot 2022-04-24 at 11 02 16 PM" src="https://user-images.githubusercontent.com/103156151/165030488-3a930528-1ef6-434e-ac6b-7d10977c11e7.png">

-__Relatiohsip among bug, symptom, and failure-inducing input:__ the code has the bug that when the text does not end with ")" or "]", the code can't recognize the ending of the text.
-So when using the failure-indcing input, the text does not end with ")"or "]", it causes a symptom that the output has a infinity loop, which leads to the out of memeory error.
-But after fixing the code, it gives the correct output, which is the links.
+__Relatiohsip among bug, symptom, and failure-inducing input:__ the code has the bug that when there is a space between the link name and the link, since the link with this wrong format still has "[", "]", "(", and ")", the code will recognize the link with wrong format as a link and return the link, however, it is not a link because of its format, it should return a bracket with nothing in it.
+So when using the failure-indcing input, the link with worng format causes a symptom that the output is the link, which is wrong.
+But after fixing the code, it gives the correct output, which is a bracket with nothing inside.